Teeth Whitening FAQ’s

 Please note that natural teeth will only go so white naturally, if you want teeth that are paper white as some of the movie stars in magazines, then you don’t want your teeth whitened, you want fake veneers!

 Lifestyles unique whitening gel has been specially formulated to leave a healthy glossy look to your teeth after being whitened as opposed to the chalky appearance achieved by other laser teeth whitening companies.
-Rest assured that your teeth will be whitened to the maximum that no other systems can achieve.
+Rest assured that we will whiten your teeth to the maximum that we can achieve.

 Whilst there are many factors involved with regards to how white your teeth will go, such as your age, the mineral content of your teeth, the type of staining you have and how dark or white they are in the first place.
 These factors make it impossible for us to judge exactly how white your teeth will go.

-What we will guarantee is that this is the best teeth whitening treatment currently available and that we will get your teeth as white as it is possible to get them.
+What we believe is that this is one of the best teeth whitening treatments currently available and that we will get your teeth as white as it is possible to get them.
 Every single person achieves a guaranteed brighter result.

 In just under 1 hour, discoloration that has built up over the years will magically disappear.
 It takes no longer than the time it would for you to have a haircut or a manicure, or have a cup of coffee – it’s that simple!